Toward Scalable Audio Description Quality Control: A Workflow for Evaluating Human and VLM Raters: Introduction

+To address \textbf{RQ1}, we collaborated with consultants highly experienced in assistive technology and multimedia accessibility for BLV users.
+Specifically, we engaged two blind accessibility experts: a scientist specializing in accessible technology R\&D, and a professional quality control (QC) specialist for commercial AD production.
+Their continuous involvement directly shaped the framework's core dimensions of AD quality.
+The blind QC specialist further contributed by composing our corpus and developing training materials to familiarize novice raters with unfamiliar AD concepts.
+This collaborative process revealed a critical gap: while established professional guidelines \cite{2024DescribedDCMP} thoroughly cover \textit{content} dimensions, they frequently omit \textit{formatting} dimensions, such as delivery method and timing.
+These formatting aspects dictate how descriptions integrate into the audiovisual flow and are essential to the viewing experience of BLV audiences in practice.

+To answer \textbf{RQ2}, we conducted a study in which three experts first applied the framework developed to establish ground-truth ratings on a corpus of volunteer-authored and AI-generated ADs for full-length videos, without knowing which descriptions came from which source.
+Additional respondents then completed the same rating task: 4 human raters with accessibility-related professional experience (distinct from the ground-truth expert panel), 21 novice human raters, and 19 state-of-the-art VLMs.
+Applying IRT to these ratings enabled us to examine not only whether VLMs approximate expert judgments, but also how their proficiency varies with description difficulty---nuances that aggregate metrics obscure.

-Second, we present a comprehensive methodological workflow that operationalizes the framework for evaluating VLM and human performances on complex rating tasks.
-This adapts established principles from education and psychology to a novel context within Computer Science and Human-Computer Interaction (HCI).
-Developed by an interdisciplinary team, including experts in measurement, test construction and quality control, this approach yields more reliable results and reveals nuanced insights that simple accuracy metrics overlook.
-We apply this workflow specifically to the assessment of AD quality, as illustrated in Fig.~\mbox{\ref{fig:experimental_workflow}}.
-Beyond this specific use case, the workflow is designed to be generalizable, offering the research community a practical and replicable methodology.
-This is a timely contribution as the field seeks robust tools to understand the growing capabilities and limitations of VLMs across diverse domains.
+As VLMs are increasingly deployed to produce and evaluate accessibility content for BLV audiences, the field requires rigorous methods to assess whether these systems meet community standards. \textbf{Our primary contribution is a comprehensive methodological workflow for evaluating VLM and human performances on subjective quality assessment tasks in accessibility contexts.} Beyond this specific use case, the workflow is designed to be generalizable, offering the accessibility and HCI communities a practical, replicable method for assessing rater proficiency.
+This is a timely contribution as the field seeks robust tools to understand the growing capabilities and limitations of VLMs in accessibility work.